Ariyan0047/Simple-login-form/README.md

 # Simple-login-form
-Here Html,Css,Js are used to create a simple front-end login form.
+Here Html,Css,Js is used to build a simple front-end login form.